Juan Pablo Schiavi

-Juan Pablo Schiavi (b.
-Buenos Aires, June 10, 1957) is an Argentinian agronomist and politician who has held a wide range of positions at the top of national and municipal government of Argentina.
+Juan Pablo Schiavi (born June 10, 1957 in Buenos Aires) is an Argentine agronomist and politician who has held a wide range of positions at the top of national and municipal government of Argentina.

 Following the resignation of Raúl Jaime in 2009, Schiavi was appointed Argentina's Ministry of Transportation.
 He left the position after the Once Tragedy of 2012, a product of infrastructure problems that were widely believed to be the result of corruption and negligence in his ministry.
 He was sentenced to 8 years imprisonment for his responsibility in the accident.

 In an account of Schiavi's history of political loyalties, the newspaper La Nación described him as having been, in turn, a “Grossista” (a disciple of Carlos Grosso) a “Macrista” (Mauricio Macri), a “Telermanista” (Jorge Telerman), a “Devidista” (Julio De Vido), and finally a “Cristinista” (Cristina Fernandez de Kirchner).

 Early life and education

 At age 15, he was active in the Montoneros, a left-wing urban guerrilla group.
 He went on to become a member of the militant Peronist Youth and belonged to a group of “angry militant Peronists” who made headlines when they tried to force their way into the Casa Rosada on 16 December 1982.

 Schiavi received a degree in agricultural engineering at the University of Buenos Aires in 1985.
 Between 1983 and 1985 he did laboratory and field experiments involving wheat and corn for the National Institute of Agricultural Economics.